 Doctors at various branches of the Priory have shown themselves quite willing to flout NICE Guidelines by prescribing SSRI antidepressants to children in their care.
 17-year-old Sara Green (left), Charlotte Cobbald (17), George Werb (15), Ashleigh Bowes (14) and Amy El-Keria (14) all took their lives after having been prescribed SSRIs while in the residential care of the Priory.

 Pictures of Pip taken shortly before her death show the dilated pupils which are one of the most frequently-reported side-effects of SSRIs.
-And a post on a social media account two weeks before her death referred to an anti-psychotic drug: “Literally can’t move I’m so drugged up on bloody olanzopine” [Olanzapine].
+And a post on her social media account two weeks before her death referred to an anti-psychotic drug: “Literally can’t move I’m so drugged up on bloody olanzopine” [Olanzapine].

 If, as I suspect, Pip had been medicated with SSRIs while at the Priory, it would seem likely that her impulsive, violent death was caused not by anorexia, but by akathisia, another side-effect of taking SSRIs, and the very reason why NICE does not consider them suitable for children.